vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/04_arthapanchakAdhikAraH.md

 Īśvara Himself.
 "They " are.", it has been said, " of the same age as the Lord, eternal and free fronı all trace of imperfections,"

-They have never been in samsāra and are engaged in eternal service to the Lord o.g.
+They have never been in saṁsāra and are engaged in eternal service to the Lord o.g.
 Adapta (i.e.) Adisesba, Garnda and Vish. vaksena.

-The characteristic attributes common to all the three of them are being atomic (in size) (anu) and being of the nature of knowledge (jnana), bliss (ānanda), purity (amalatvam) and the like.
+The characteristic attributes common to all the three of them are being atomic (in size) (anu) and being of the nature of knowledge (jñāna), bliss (ānanda), purity (amalatvam) and the like.
 They are all seshas to Bhagavan and are entirely subject to His will.
 One should also understand what is distinctive and peculiar to one as a mumukṣu or seeker after salvation.
 This has been (already) mentioned in the Introductory Chapter and will be described later on also.

 The essential nature of the jiva who seeks attainment should be thought of, while considering the letter in in om and in namas or namo in Tirumantra, and in the part nāra of the word Nārāyana, wherever it occurrs in the Ashtakṣara and the Dvayam, in the first person singular form " I seek refuge" prapadye in Duayain, in the second person singular of the word " thyself" in "surrender thyself" (vraja) and in the word thec (tva) and in the sentence " despair not" in the charamaśloka.